In addition to being celebrated as a

 1809 she founded the Daughters of Charity and made her first profession of vows on the Annunciation feast day of

-direction of the Vatican's Congregation for Institutes of Consecrated Life and
+the Vatican's Congregation for Institutes of Consecrated Life and Societies of

 An